david-pugh-gcell/GCellBeaconScanner_Android_v2/README.md

     ...........

 ```
-Performing scans is straightforward - just create a new instance of *GCellScanManger* and invoke teh *startScanningForBeacons* method.
+Performing scans is straightforward - just create a new instance of *GCellScanManger* and invoke the *startScanningForBeacons* method.

 ```java
         //Create an instance of the Scan manager